 The original railway system in Israel only ran during the first half of the twentieth century, before statehood, but fortunately several of the train stations are still standing!

-The old Jerusalem train station (also called “The First Station” or “Jerusalem tachana”) was long an abandoned, seedy eye-sore in an otherwise lovely residential part of the city – during my first few visits over a decade ago, I remember it as the only place in the whole country where I felt unsafe.
+The old Jerusalem train station (also called “The First Station” or “Jerusalem tachana”) was long an abandoned, seedy eye-sore in an otherwise lovely residential part of the city – during my first few visits over a decade ago, I remember the old train station as the only place in the whole country where I felt unsafe.

-Today, a huge investment in redevelopment has turned the tachana into one of the city’s best gathering places.
-There are restaurants, small shops and kiosks, a play gym with activities for all ages, miniature train rides, arcade games and frequent community events.
+Today, a huge investment in redevelopment has turned the tachana into one of the city’s best gathering places and a top place in Jerusalem for kids.
+There are restaurants, small shops and kiosks, a play gym with activities for all ages, miniature train rides, arcade games and frequent community events at the First Station.
 Our kids love going to the old Jerusalem train station!
 It’s a great place to visit in the late afternoon to let the kids run around and play before you have dinner and stroll back to your hotel or apartment.
 It’s one of our favorite activities in Jerusalem with kids.

 If you’ll be in Jerusalem for Shabbat and don’t have dinner plans, look for the free Kabbalat Shabbat service in the middle of the train station and then get dinner at one of the restaurants (only a few are open after sunset, but there are more options than in other parts of the city).